tkareine/jekyll-minibundle/README.md

 {% endminibundle %}
 ```

-The bundle file will be in Jekyll's site destination directory with path `assets/site-4782a1f67803038d4f8351051e67deb8.js`, and Liquid rendering outcome will be:
+The bundle file will be in Jekyll's site destination directory with path
+`assets/site-4782a1f67803038d4f8351051e67deb8.js`, and Liquid's
+rendering will result in:

 ``` html
 <script type="text/javascript" src="https://cdn.example.com/js/site-4782a1f67803038d4f8351051e67deb8.js"></script>